largesingapour/vector-documentation/vector-bot-telegram/telegram-bot.md

 # 🤖 Bot Overview

-Vector AI's Telegram bot brings the full power of blockchain intelligence directly to your Telegram chats.
+Vector GPT's Telegram bot brings the full power of blockchain intelligence directly to your Telegram chats.
 Whether you're managing a community, tracking portfolios, or executing DeFi strategies, Vector Bot integrates seamlessly into your workflow.

 ## 🎯 **Core Capabilities**